 Store your espresso in an airtight container.
 Once it is ground, your espresso powder should be stored in an airtight container away from moisture and light until it is ready to be used.
 If you choose to use a large coffee canister or bucket, seal off one end so that no oxygen can come into contact with your freshly ground coffee beans.

-For smaller batches of coffee powder, vacuum-sealable bags are great because they help maintain freshness without taking up too much space in your kitchen.
+Vacuum-sealable bags are great for smaller batches of coffee powder because they help maintain freshness without taking up too much space in your kitchen.

 Step 9 – Use your homemade espresso as desired!

-You can either add a scoop of homemade espresso powder to some hot water, or you can drink it on its own.
+You can either add a scoop of homemade espresso powder to some hot water or drink it on its own.
 If you’re using your homemade espresso as an instant coffee replacement, mix two tablespoons of cocoa powder with one tablespoon of sugar and then add hot water.